decision-crafters/kanbn/PUBLISHING.md

    ```
    npm login
    ```
-3. Verify you have the necessary permissions to publish to the `@basementuniverse` organization
+3. Verify you have the necessary permissions to publish to the `@tosin2013` organization

 ## Preparing for Publication